secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 --- abstract

-Cryptography providers, libraries and APIs usually define defaults for the offered cryptography primitives.
+Choosing secure cryptography algorithms and their corresponding parameters is difficult.
-These defaults have to be kept to be backwards compatible with all users of the API that used the defaults.
+Also, current cryptography APIs cannot change their default configuration which renders them inherently insecure.
-Yet, these default choices become insecure at some later point.
+The Secure Crypto Config provides a method that allows cryptography libraries to change the default cryptography algorithms over time and at the same time stay compatible with previous cryptography operations.
-E.g. a key size of 128 bit may not be sufficient anymore.
+This is achieved by combining three things standardized by the Secure Crypto Config:
-To keep these defaults up-to-date three things are described in this document:
+(1) A process that is repeated every two years, where a new set of default configurations for standardized cryptography primitives is published in a specific format.
-(1) A process that is repeated every two years, where the CRFG publishes a new set of default configurations for standardized cryptography primitives, (2) a format based on JSON that specifies the default secure configuration of this (and previous) year(s) and (3) a format to derive the parameters from output of cryptography primitives, otherwise future changes of the default configuration would change existing applications behavior.
+(2) A Secure Crypto Config Interface that describes a common API to use cryptography primitives in software (3) using COSE to derive the parameters from output of cryptography primitives, otherwise future changes of the default configuration would change existing applications behavior.

 --- middle